mjambon/mixtbl/README.md

-Toy implementation of a statically-typed hash table holding values of different types.
+Toy OCaml implementation of a statically-typed hash table holding values of different types.

 For actual use, you probably want to include a number of functions from